nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

  * Integration of existing _Express_ webapps
  * Shared middleware and services
- * Out of the box services for security, internationalization, storage and more
+ * Out of the box services for security, internationalization, messaging, storage and more
  * Pluggable providers for security, storage and and many other services
  * Role based permissions for URL's (ACL's)
  * Single configuration file to override plugin default configurations